xsro/VSC-ASMtasks/readme.md

 ## Find more

-Maybe [gitee](https://gitee.com/chenliucx/CLTASM) is helpful to you,which has some codes of TASM,notes about <principles& peripheral technology of microprocessor>.
+Maybe [gitee](https://gitee.com/chenliucx/CLTASM) is helpful to you,which has some codes of TASM and notes about <principles& peripheral technology of microprocessor>.
+[masm-code](https://github.com/Woodykaixa/masm-code) is an extension for MASM in DOSBox

 ### notepad++ Users